pinojs/pino/docs/api.md

     - `level` [Level](#level-1)
     - Returns: [MultiStreamRes](#multistreamres)

- Returns a cloned object of the current instance but with the the provided `level`.
+ Returns a cloned object of the current instance but with the provided `level`.

 ### `StreamEntry`
   Properties: